sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Recommended
 ```

-### Infrastructure removal

-The process of retiring or removing infrastructure assets that are no longer needed or outdated, ensuring proper data handling and disposal.
+**Infrastructure Removal Process:** This {term}`business process <business process>` involves retiring or removing infrastructure assets that are no longer needed or outdated, ensuring proper data handling and disposal.

 ```{list-table}
 :header-rows: 1